vichar/r_data_science_formative_assignment/README.md

 ## References
 - Matloff, N. (2011) The Art of R Programming, No Starch Press.
 Available at: https://learning.oreilly.com/library/view/the-art-of/9781593273842/ch02s06.html#vector_in_comma_vector_out [Accessed 26 May 2025], Section: Vectorized Operations.
 - Hadley, W. (2025) R for Data Science (2e).
 Available at: https://r4ds.hadley.nz/numbers.html#numeric-summaries [Accessed 26 May 2025], Section: Numeric Transformations.
+- Matloff, N. (2025) The Art of R Programming, Section: Introduction to Functions.
+No Starch Press.
+Available at: O'Reilly Learning (Accessed: 28 May 2025).